ktsweerathunga/Simple_Plant_App/README.md

 - 📷 Integrate **image recognition** for plant identification
 - ⭐ Allow users to **bookmark favorite plants**
 - 🌐 Multi-language support (Sinhala, Tamil, English)

+  ---
+This is a Flutter mobile app designed to help **kids and nature lovers learn about Sri Lankan plants** in an interactive and visually engaging way. 🌿

+Users can:

+- Browse a collection of plants with beautiful images.
+- Filter by ecological region (*Wet Zone, Dry Zone, Hill Country, Coastal*).
+- Explore detailed information about each species.

+The goal is to inspire awareness of Sri Lanka’s biodiversity while offering an enjoyable learning experience.

 ![image alt](https://github.com/ktsweerathunga/Simple_Plant_App/blob/49135e7f45cf3fd9bd10aaf92f62258a73c2d8cc/Plant%20UI.png)